Skip to content

 From fast to ultra-fast: how trend chasing became an environmental disaster

-Fast fashion – ushered in during the 1990s by brands such as Zara, H&M, and Topshop, meant affordable “look-alike” items inspired by the latest catwalk trends.
+Fast fashion: ushered in during the 1990s by brands such as Zara, H&M, and Topshop, it meant affordable “look-alike” items inspired by the latest catwalk trends.
 The appeal to shoppers was obvious, and fast-fashion houses became hugely profitable.
-However, the shortened trend cycles started an era of excessive production, consumption and waste.
+However, from an environmental perspective, fast fashion kicked off an era of excessive production, consumption and waste.

-Perhaps the most prominent ultra-fast fashion player is the Chinese firm, Shein.
+Perhaps the most prominent ultra-fast fashion player is the Chinese firm Shein.
 Functioning like an online marketplace, the company brings together roughly six thousand Chinese clothing factories under its own proprietary label.
-By producing huge numbers of low-cost, disposable items that tap into social-media micro-trends, the company has become an international powerhouse.
-Shipping to more than 150 countries, it has overtaken the likes of Zara to become the world’s most popular fashion label and ended 2022 with an incredible $100 billion in sales.
+It produces huge numbers of low-cost, disposable items that tap into social-media micro-trends, and by doing so has become an economic powerhouse.
+Shipping to more than 150 countries, it recently overtook the likes of Zara to become the world’s most popular fashion label, ending 2022 with an incredible $100 billion in sales.

-As well as taking its design cues from influencers, Shein also taps influencers to advertise their products.
+In addition to taking design cues from influencers, Shein also taps influencers to advertise its products.
 Indeed, so-called ‘Shein haul’ videos have become a social media staple.
-Influencers will typically begin them by displaying a newly arrived Shein box and quoting its low cost.
-Then, in a ‘making it rain’ style maneuver, they’ll tip out its contents, and express joy at the vast number of clothes they’ve obtained.
+Influencers will typically start by displaying their newly arrived Shein box and spruiking its low cost.
+Then, in a ‘making it rain’ style maneuver, they’ll tip out the contents, and express joy at the vast number of clothes they’ve obtained.
 The message is clear for the viewer: you can have this too!
-The problem is that these aren’t investment pieces.
-Rather, they are disposable, low-cost facsimiles designed to tide a wearer over until the next micro trend comes in.
-And once it does, you can bet previous hauls will be headed for the trash.
+The problem of course is that these aren’t investment pieces.
+Rather, they're disposable, low-cost facsimiles designed to tide you over until the next micro-trend comes in.
+Once it does, you can bet the previous hauls will be headed for the trash.

-The pervasiveness today of ultra-fast fashion and its “haul” culture is being worryingly borne out by the statistics.
-In the 15 years to 2021, the number of times a garment was worn by a consumer declined 36%.
-From an environmental perspective, fewer wears and greater consumption means more textiles in landfills.
-It’s just one reason why ultra-fast fashion is being described as the most troubling story in fashion today.
-And while one might have presumed that ultra-fast fashion was a Gen-Z phenomenon, a recent study revealed that the average American Shein shopper is a 35-year-old who makes above-average claims about their sensitivity to the environment.
-If this is true, it would seem that for many Shein shoppers, ultra-fast fashion is a guilty habit.
+Our acceleration from fast to ultra-fast fashion is being borne out by statistics.
+Indeed, it is estimated that in the 15 years to 2021 the number of times a garment was worn by consumers declined 36%.
+This of course means more clothes clogging up landfills.
+And while one might have assumed that ultra-fast fashion was just a Gen-Z phenomenon, this seems not to be the case: A recent study revealed that the average American Shein shopper is in fact 35-years-old, and, ironically, makes above-average claims about their sensitivity to the environment.
+If this is true, it would seem that ultra-fast fashion is a guilty habit for many shoppers.
 For the sake of the environment, it’s one we all need to quit.